Stockholm City Line: Stations

+Background

-The tunnel significantly improves the traffic throughput to and from south of Stockholm as there are only two tracks in that direction from Stockholm Central Station, the same number that were in place in 1871 when the railway was originally built.
+The tunnel improves the traffic throughput to and from south of Stockholm as there are only two tracks in that direction from Stockholm Central Station, the same number that were in place in 1871 when the railway was originally built.
 It has 24 scheduled trains per hour in each direction.
 The commuter trains pass Stockholm with up to 16 trains per hour per direction.
 The other eight are regional and long-distance trains.
 The tunnel takes all commuter trains, allowing more regional and intercity trains to operate along the old line.